itsJohnny21/CSE-464-2024-jsalaz59/README.md

 #### Refactorings

-The code based was `refactored` to `improve readability` and `remove duplicate code`.
+The code base was `refactored` to `improve readability` and `remove duplicate code`.
 The following are the sections of code that were refactored:

 ##### parseDot (BEFORE)